sjbiaga/pisc/README.md

 The execution of a stochastic π-calculus program is handled in the files:
 `loop.scala`, `stats.scala` and `spi.scala` or `spi_.scala`.
 The `Main` agent is
-called from the final generated source file wherein `main.scala.in` was `cat`enated.
+invoked from the final generated source file wherein `main.scala.in` was `cat`enated.

 From `main.scala.in`, two fibers are launched in `background` and used as `Resource`s, such that terminating the program cancels them.
 Even when a process is _discarded_,